-The Co-operative invests in bonds issued by the holding co-operative, NTUC Enterprise Co-operative Limited, of \$25,000,000 (2020: \$26,000,000) (note 7).
+The Co-operative invests in bonds issued by the ultimate holding entity, NTUC Enterprise Co-operative Limited, of \$25,000,000 (2021: \$25,000,000) (note 7).
 Non-trade due from ultimate holding entity mainly relates to interest from this bond.
 Impairment on the bonds has been measured on the 12-month expected loss basis which reflects the low credit risk of the exposures.
 The amount of the impairment allowance on these bonds and interest receivables are insignificant.